28BYJ-48 Stepper Motor with Raspberry Pi Pico using MicroPython

 Pin Configuration Details

-Coil 1-Coil 4: These are coils used to control the step sequence of the stepper motor.
-One end of each coil is connected with +5V and the other end will be connected with ULN2003 driver output.
+Coil 1 to Coil 4: These coils control the step sequence of the stepper motor.
+One end of each coil connects to +5V, while the other end connects to a ULN2003 driver output.
+Activating the coils in the correct sequence causes the rotor to step forward or backward.

 ULN2003 Stepper Motor Driver Module